NativeScript/docs-v8/code-sharing/index.md

 title: Code Sharing
 ---

-A mantra to live by: Code sharing should allow your code to be "free" and "unchained"

 **The NativeScript TSC's 5 fundamental lessons about good code sharing**

 1. If you can share your code easily with other paradigms, other disciplines, other runtimes even, then you have a good code sharing approach that will continue to provide you and your team joy.
 No developer or team willingly gets into code sharing hoping to find themselves in a corner later.
 You always want to share now to more easily maintain and scale the code later.